 Keynote speakers confirmed are; Hans-Jörg Vogel – Helmholtz centre for Environmental Research, Germany, Richard Bardgett – University of Manchester, Steven Banwart – University of Leeds, Saoirse Tracy – University College, Dublin and Kate Buckeridge – University of Edinburgh.

-More details available here soon.
+More details, including a full programme will be available here soon.

 Soils Training And Research Studentships